rorosaurus/esp32-fastled-webserver/README.md

 # ESP32 FastLED Web Server
 **Work in progress ESP32 port of https://github.com/jasoncoon/esp8266-fastled-webserver**

+Update 09/08/2020: rorosaurus updated to use ESPAsyncWebServer as async server library.
+Also fixed AP mode to work standalone, with no internet connection needed.

 Control addressable LEDs with an ESP32 via a web browser over Wi-Fi.

 ## Features